Ask yourself the following questions:

 Please bring all of the following documents that apply to you:

-- Your FSA ID (visit www.fsaid.ed.gov to obtain a FSA ID
+- Your FSA ID (visit www.studentaid.gov to create an account for your FSA ID)

 - Parent’s FSA ID if you are a dependent

 - Your Social Security number and birthdate (this information must be reported correctly)

 - Parent’s Social Security number and birthdate if you are a dependent

 - Your Alien Registration number if you are not a U.S. citizen

 - Your Federal tax information for the year 2018 for 2020-2021 FAFSA which would be valid for classes that begin after to July 1, 2020.

 - Must supply spouse’s tax information if you are married